Ruark Audio is a British maker of high-fidelity radios and

 I used the Ruark Audio R5 with a good range of inputs.
 I even dug around and found a couple of CD-ROMs loaded with MP3 files that I haven’t touched in many years.
 Everything I tried worked perfectly well.
 In addition to the optical discs, that included DLNA, Spotify Connect, TIDAL and even vinyl using the phono input.

 But not Apple Airplay.
-The Ruark Audio R5 doesn’t support that.
+The Ruark Audio R5 doesn’t support

 There was also a surprising sense of stereo separation.